MicrosoftDocs/windows-dev-docs/hub/apps/develop/feeds/implement-feed-provider-cs.md

 </Extensions>
 ```

-Next, add the extension that registers the app as a widget provider.
+Next, add the extension that registers the app as a feed provider.
 Paste the [uap3:Extension](/uwp/schemas/appxpackage/uapmanifestschema/element-uap3-extension-manual) element in the following code snippet, as a child of the **Extensions** element.
 Be sure to replace the **ClassId** attribute of the **COM** element with the GUID you used in previous steps.

 ```xml
 <!-- Package.appxmanifest -->